auranic/auranic.github.io/_pages/cv.md

 * **2017-present** - Co-founder of the [Disease Maps International Community](https://disease-maps.org/team)
 * **2007-present** - scientific coordinator and co-lead (together with Emmanuel Barillot) of [Computational Systems Biology of Cancer](http://sysbio.curie.fr) team (interdisciplinary group of 15-20 post-docs and PhD students)
 * **2005-present** - permanent researcher at [Institut Curie](http://curie.fr) in Paris, INSERM U900
-* **2010-present** ñ supervisor of PhD projects (starting from 2014 as main supervisor)
+* **2010-present** ‚Äì supervisor of PhD projects (starting from 2014 as main supervisor)
-* **2006-present** ñ coordinating research projects, funded by EU, ANR, INCa, ITMO Cancer as local or principal coordinator
+* **2006-present** ‚Äì coordinating research projects, funded by EU, ANR, INCa, ITMO Cancer as local or principal coordinator
 * **2001-2004** - postdoc, project "Mathematics and Biology" ([Institut des Hautes Etudes Scientifiques](https://www.ihes.fr/), France), under supervision of Professor [M. Gromov](https://fr.wikipedia.org/wiki/Mikha%C3%AFl_Gromov)
 * **February-October 2000* - Project leader of ecological data analysis, sponsored by Krasnoyarsk Regional Scientific Fund
-* **1993-1999** ñ Scientific software developer, Siberian Institute of Gydrotechny and Melioration, Russia
+* **1993-1999** ‚Äì Scientific software developer, Siberian Institute of Gydrotechny and Melioration, Russia
 * **1993-1997** - Graduate student.
 Research work in the theory of gravitation and cosmology

 #### Industry

-* **2017-2020** ñ Consulting for machine learning and systems biology for a large cosmetics company client
+* **2017-2020** ‚Äì Consulting for machine learning and systems biology for a large cosmetics company client
 * **2002-2003** - Project leader, creation of a parallelized bioinformatics platform Plug&Blast for a cluster of processors, Artabel startup company, Orsay, France
 * **May-December 2001** - Principal software developer and a group leader, creation of an information system for automated access to world-wide patent databases, [SibTeCom](https://www.rusprofile.ru/id/10132797) Company, Krasnoyarsk, Russia
 * **1997-2001** - principal software developer.
 Creation of a book-keeping system for a computer seller company [KomPAK](http://www.kompak.ru/new/news/news.php), Krasnoyarsk, Russia